UladzislauBlok/JavaConcurrency/highlight.md

 5. If a class is composed of multiple independent thread-safe state variables and has no operations that have any invalid state transitions, then it can delegate thread safety to the underlying state variables
 6. If a state variable is thread-safe, does not participate in any invariants that constrain its value, and has no prohibited state transitions for any of its operations, then it can safely be published.
 7. Document a class’s thread safety guarantees for its clients; document its synchronization policy for its maintainers.

+Chapter 5.
+Building Blocks
+1. Just as encapsulating an object’s state makes it easier to preserve its invariants, encapsulating its synchronization makes it easier to enforce its synchronization policy.
+2. Replacing synchronized collections with concurrent collections can offer dramatic scalability improvements with little risk.
+3. Bounded queues are a powerful resource management tool for building reliable applications: they make your program more robust to overload by throttling activities that threaten to produce more work than can be handled.
+4.